cssu/firstyearguide/FYG.md

 - [Signup for the CSSU Newsletter](https://cssu.us10.list-manage.com/subscribe/post?u=987f258df56af54075e2c9696&id=6217e7727d)
 - Also, read the department emails that you get regularly, as they have awesome information.

 **_Disclaimer_**: On Reddit (and any other social media platform, to be honest), the most vocal accounts often tend to be those of students who are misinformed.
 You can still find lots of good information and discussions on the UofT subreddit (or any platform), but you should learn how to filter through the misinformed comments and avoid the trolls.
 Always make sure you are well-informed and practice good judgment.
 You win or you learn.
-Or you troll (Booooooo.).
+Or you troll (Booooooo).

 ---
 ## Finances